 Shoei have no more MP44's.
-It could be another two years before they are produced again.
-We have limited stock - get them while you can !
+It could be another two years or longer before they are produced again.
+Get it while you can !

-Includes: Box + field-strip instructions.
-Ten 7.92mm real look dummy `bullets` that can be fully cycled and ejected, 2x stripper clips and 1x 30rd magazine
+In very good condition, Serial Number: 0140C/44 Includes: Original box + field-strip instructions.
+Ten 7.92mm real look inert bullets that can be fully cycled and ejected, 1x 30rd magazine.

 Functions, filed-strips exactly like the real thing !

 Construction: Metal with real wood stock and for grip